topwaye/morse/README.md

 A lock is a mark, and this mark itself can be read and written indivisibly, which cannot be interrupted.

+Setting a mark when accessing, testing a mark to block out other accessing, the 2 steps are how a lock works.

 In the range of a lock, executions are serialized, which can be interrupted in user area, which cannot be interrupted in kernel area, because kernel area serializes interrupts.

 Virtual machine memory layout is shown as follows: